Discover Hobart, Tasmania

 Explore Hobart, then hit the road

-Start your Tasmanian adventure in Hobart, where it's easy to get around on foot, ferry, the double decker bus or with Uber.
+Start your Tasmanian adventure in Hobart, where it's easy to get around on foot, ferry, public bus, hop-on-hop-off tourist bus or by taxi (including Uber).
 This compact hilly city is oozing with heritage architecture, historic places and scenic lookouts.
 Urban sightseeing is complemented by a tempting choice of brew bars, gastro pubs, wharf restaurants and shopping precincts.
 After you've fully explored the highlights of Hobart, pick up a rental car for a scenery-packed road trip.
 The driving conditions are similar to New Zealand, but the sights and hikes are oh-so-very-Tassie.

 Tasmanian art and history